The Optimal Paper Moebius Band

 Figure 1b shows another view.
 Here we start with a symmetric trapezoid rather than a rectangle, but we get the same object when we fold and join the sides together.
 The bold edge indicates where the sides are joined.
 The dotted and bold segments again make a ``T-pattern''.

 The triangular Moebius band goes back at least to the 1930 paper [{\bf Sa\/}] of M. Sadowski.
 Technically, it does not quite fit the definition of a (smooth, embedded) paper Moebius band that we give below, but it is the limit of such.
-The triangular Moebius band is probably best considered as a {\it folded ribbon knot\/}.
-See [{\bf DL\/}] for this point of view.